 master and Pro Staging and Production environments.
 Each environment has unique credentials.

-With Cloud for Adobe Commerce, you cannot access the Fastly Admin UI directly.
-You must use the Magento Admin UI to review and update the Fastly configuration for your environments.
-If you cannot resolve an issue using the Fastly capabilities in the Magento Admin UI, submit a Magento Support ticket.
+With Adobe Commerce on cloud infrastructure, you cannot access the Fastly Admin UI directly.
+You must use the Admin UI to review and update the Fastly configuration for your environments.
+If you cannot resolve an issue using the Fastly capabilities in the Admin UI, submit a Adobe Commerce Support ticket.

 Use the following methods to find and save the Fastly service ID and API token for your environment: